eclipse-aaspe/server/README.md

 <major>.<minor>.<patch>.<buildnumber>-<AAS Schema Version>-<alpha>-<stable|latest|develop>
 ```

-- **buildnumber**: An incremented value for each build, important for development or latest releases to distinguish builds even if there's no new version number.
+- **buildnumber**: An incremented value for each build, crucial for distinguishing between builds, particularly for development or latest releases without new version numbers.
 - **AAS Schema Version**: Indicates the AAS main schema used in this version.
-- **alpha**: Indicates this is still an alpha build, not a finished release.
+- **alpha**: Denotes an alpha build, indicating it's not yet a finished release.
-- **stable**: The latest stable release, where the main features are confirmed working.
+- **stable**: Represents the latest stable release, confirming that main features are working.
-- **latest**: The most recent build on the main branch.
-It's relatively stable but may have some issues.
+- **latest**: Indicates the most recent build on the main branch, generally stable but may have minor issues.
-- **develop**: A build from a branch other than main or develop.
-It's for testing and may be unstable.
+- **develop**: Refers to builds from branches other than main or develop, primarily for testing and potentially unstable.

 ### Release a New Version

-With the change to semantic versioning, the release process has been updated as well.
+With the switch to semantic versioning, our release process has been enhanced:

-To release a new version, follow these steps:

 1. **Update the Changelog**
-   - Move all current changes to the [Released] section in the [changelog](CHANGELOG.md).
+   - Move all recent changes to the [Released] section in the [changelog](CHANGELOG.md).
-   - Determine the new version number based on semantic versioning and add the release date.
+   - Determine the new version number based on semantic versioning and include the release date.

 2. **Update the Version Configuration**
-   - Use the new version number to update the [current_version.cfg](src/current_version.cfg).
+   - Update the [current_version.cfg](src/current_version.cfg) with the new version number.

 3. **Push Changes**
-   - Push these changes to the branch you want to release from (main/develop/or your branch).
+   - Push these changes to the new branch, you made from the `main` branch state you want to release.

-4. **Create a New PR to Release branch**
+4. **Create a New PR to Release Branch**
-   - Create anew PR fill out all information.
-Make sure that this branch was started to main
+   - Submit a pull request targeting the release branch.
+Ensure all necessary details are provided.

 5. **Rebase to Main**
-   - After that branch was merged to release, rebase these changes to main branch, so that these branches are equal and changes to the  [current_version.cfg](src/current_version.cfg) and [changelog](CHANGELOG.md) are also reflected on the main.
+   - After the PR is merged into the release branch, rebase these changes onto the main branch.
+This ensures consistency across branches and updates [current_version.cfg](src/current_version.cfg) and [changelog](CHANGELOG.md) on the main branch.

-After that branch is merged to release, the GIthub Workflows will start and automatically create a new release, which will be in the draft status.
-Once created you have one last chance to check that release.
-If everything is in order that release can be published inside that release settings.
+Once the branch is merged into the release branch, GitHub Workflows will **automatically** initiate, creating a new draft release.
+Review the release to confirm everything is in order before publishing it in the release settings.

-All releases of dockerfiles will be done automatically by that state.
+Docker image releases are handled automatically at this stage.

 ### Nightly Releases

-We have a cron job that checks every night for changes and if there are changes on the main branch it creates a new prerelease latest alpha build.
-It automatically creates a new version number and a tag, and releases also on Docker.
-A changelog is also automatically created, based on the changes on that branch.
-But this changelog only contains changes from PRs and can **not** display any direct merges onto main.
+We employ a cron job to check nightly for changes on the main branch.
+If changes are detected, it creates a new prerelease `latest alpha` build.
+This process automatically assigns a new version number, creates a tag, and releases the corresponding Docker images.
+A changelog is also automatically generated based on PR changes; however, direct merges into main are not included in this changelog.

-You can trigger this manually using the workflow [here](https://github.com/eclipse-aaspe/server/actions/workflows/prerelease-on-merge-to-main.yml).
+You can manually trigger this process using the workflow [here](https://github.com/eclipse-aaspe/server/actions/workflows/prerelease-on-merge-to-main.yml).

 ### Example Version Tags
-- `v1.0.0.1-aasV3-alpha-develop`: An alpha build on a develop branch.
+- `v1.0.0.1-aasV3-alpha-develop`: Alpha build on a develop branch.
-- `v1.0.0.2-aasV3-alpha-stable`: A stable release.
+- `v1.0.0.2-aasV3-alpha-stable`: Stable release.
-- `v1.0.0.3-aasV3-alpha-latest`: The latest build on the main branch.
+- `v1.0.0.3-aasV3-alpha-latest`: Latest build on the main branch.

 ---